AntoineDolley/news-app/README.md

 - **Advanced Search**: Support for advanced query operators.
 - **User Authentication**: Allow users to save and track articles or clusters.
 - **Dashboard**: Provide insights into trending topics and articles.

 ---

-## Contributing

-Contributions are welcome!
-Please fork the repository and submit a pull request.

----